 SURT Address & Contact Information Bag Elefanterne 2, Copenhagen, Denmark Website Instagram Facebook

-Philipp Inreiter, the chef from Slurp (our favorite ramen shop in Copenhagen), opened a new restaurant in Carlsberg Byen at the end of 2020. kōnā (translated: corner) is a Japanese eatery with an izakaya, a cocktail bar, and an omakase bar.
-Order katsu sandos, fried chicken karaage, and yakitori upstairs in the izakaya, or head downstairs to try the chef’s curated tasting menu.
-Jessica Natali (formerly of Noma and Inua in Tokyo) is the head chef of the omakase counter; her menu highlights local Danish seafood and seasonal vegetables – no meat is served downstairs.
+Philipp Inreiter, the chef from Slurp (our favorite ramen shop in Copenhagen), opened a new restaurant in Carlsberg Byen at the end of 2020. kōnā (translated: corner) is a Japanese eatery with an izakaya, a cocktail bar, and a ramen bar.
+Order katsu sandos, fried chicken karaage, and yakitori upstairs, or head downstairs for ramen.
+Slurp Ramen has a permanent residency at the counter, serving a special bowl (the ‘Nduja Miso ramen) that is only available in Carlsberg Byen.
 To drink, enjoy yuzu lemonade, Japanese highballs, or Austrian natural wines.

-One of the newest locations of our favorite burger chain, Gasoline Grill, is in Carlsberg Byen.
-Located on the large open square in Bryggernes Plads (translated: the brewers’ place), this is Gasoline’s biggest venue, with bar stools and a U-shaped counter for eating inside, and picnic tables and foosball outside.
-In addition to serving our favorite cheeseburger in Copenhagen, Gasoline Grill’s menu also includes a delicious hot fried chicken sandwich (the newest addition), crinkle cut fries, milkshakes, and beers.
+Our favorite burger chain, Gasoline Grill, is located on the large open square in Bryggernes Plads (translated: the brewers’ place).
+This is Gasoline’s biggest venue, with bar stools and a U-shaped counter for eating inside, and picnic tables and foosball outside.
+In addition to serving our favorite cheeseburger in Copenhagen, Gasoline Grill’s menu also includes a delicious hot fried chicken sandwich, crinkle cut fries, milkshakes, and beers.
 All of their ingredients are organic and locally sourced.
 In the morning, you can swing by for a croissant and a cup of Prolog Coffee.

 GASOLINE GRILL Address & Contact Information Bryggernes Plads 1, Copenhagen, Denmark Website Instagram Facebook

 Cadence is a bakery and café with Aussie-inspired brunch dishes from the people behind The Sixteen Twelve (a coffee shop and eatery on Jægersborggade).
 Grab loaves of bread, pastries, cookies, or lattes to-go, or sit down for reinvented brunch classics like smashed avocado toast, sweet potato hotcakes, and grilled polenta.
-In the evening, you can find house-made kombucha and natural wine alongside small shared plates from head chef Cannelle Deslandes.
+In the afternoon, you can find house-made kombucha and natural wine alongside small shared plates.

 Carl’s Øl og Spisebar